 Chevalvert is a visual design studio co-founded by Patrick Paleta and Stéphane Buellet in 2007.
-Based on an open, multidisciplinary and cross approach of design, Chevalvert studio reaches et conceives projects without a priori, where the form serves the idea.
+Based on an open, multidisciplinary and cross-field approach of design, Chevalvert studio takes on projects with no preconceived ideas.

 Graduated from the Estienne School in type design and from the Paris Arts Décoratifs in publishing, Patrick specializes in the creation of visual identities and signalling systems.
 He conceived over fifty logos for the industry, cinema, fashion, design and publishing and imagined several character typographies, one of which is used by the city of Lyon’s public transportation.

 He has been a member of the jury for the Art Jobs Diploma in typography at the Estienne School from 2010 to 2012 and teaches at the Art and Design School of Amiens.
 He also co-founded the Typography Affairs Bureau (B.A.T.) for which he is in charge of communications development.
 He was awarded “Best Typographer 2012” by the French graphic industry.
 With the Attoma agency, he was rewarded during the IIID awards in the « Public Transport » category, and was awarded a star during the Design Observer 2012 for the information system of the public transportation of the city of Lyon.

 During his graduate diploma in graphic design at La Martinière-Diderot (Lyon) school in 2005, Stéphane developed a reflection on «digital material» which earned him the congratulations of the jury.
 Specialized since then in the field of interface design and interactive design, he develops a design practice based on a creative use of the code.
 His knowledge enables him to design and propose tools based on open-source technologies.
 Co-founder of the studio Chevalvert in 2007, he leads multiple projects, often transdisciplinary and with a strong technological presence.